 The Sluishuis was designed by the Danish architectural firm Bjarke Ingels Group (BIG) and the Rotterdam-based BARCODE.
 The Sluishuis design initially appears square, but its appearance is different on each side.
 The tiered arrangement of the floors allows the building to connect to the existing low-rise in IJburg, and the gateway gives it a direct connection to the water of the IJ.

 Innovation and sustainability are paramount in Sluishuis Amsterdam

 The use of innovative techniques makes the Sluishuis Amsterdam an energy-neutral building.
 For example, solar panels are installed on one of the islands and triple glazing will be used in the building itself.
 There are also ground-coupled heat exchangers and a heat-recovery system.
 All these techniques ensure that the Energy Performance Coefficient (EPC) is -0.01, which means that the building generates more energy than it consumes.

 Another aspect of sustainability is circular construction, the use of recycled, reusable and renewable materials.
 In addition to using recycled concrete and wood finishes, Sorba also contributes by supplying and installing the aluminium façade panels.

 Beauty and functionality go hand in hand

 Sorba provides the cladding for this project, as well as the exterior ceilings and balconies.
 The cladding is made of aluminium.
 Especially the construction in and around the water and the slanting “cantilever” ceiling of the gate are a challenge in this project.
 The building will be built by the VORM and BESIX construction consortium and will contain around 442 flats and an underground car park that goes up to two floors below sea level.
 There are also moorings for residential and pleasure boats and space for commercial activities.
-Construction started in late 2018 and it is expected to be completed in 2022.

 You find more information about the Sluishuis Amsterdam project here